Persona 5 Review

 Persona 5 10

-Players take on the role of a somewhat silent protagonist, dividing your time between normal high-school life, and adventuring through dungeons in an alternate supernatural world called the Metaverse.
+Players take on the role of a somewhat silent protagonist, dividing their time between normal high-school life and adventuring through dungeons in an alternate supernatural world called the Metaverse.
 Everyday life may see you answering questions while at school, studying at the local cafe, watching a movie, or anything else that teenagers spend their time doing.
 In the Metaverse, however, you and your friends attempt to steal the treasures hiding inside palaces of the corrupt and wicked.

-When you aren’t exploring the Metaverse, you must manage your teenage student life in Tokyo.
-One of the first things that stuck out to me was the students going to school on Saturday; a concept unfamiliar for those in North America.
+When you aren't exploring the Metaverse, you must manage your teenage student life in Tokyo.
+One of the first things that stuck out to me was the students going to school on Saturday—a concept unfamiliar for those in North America.
 One thing that the past games have in common is not allowing you to use all the time available to you.
 Some days you may have the option to do anything you want after school, but not let you do anything outside of sleep in the evening.
-This restriction is quite constricting, and I can’t see it serving any purpose by to keep the story moving forward.
+This restriction is quite constricting, and I can't see it serving any purpose but to keep the story moving forward.
 Eventually, you can bypass the restriction, but it depends on how you play the game.
 With that said, if you are new to the series, you are only able to do one or two things a day.
-It’s here that you can improve relationships, or increase your stats by studying, watching movies, playing video games, training, etc. You can also spend your time listening to the latest gossip or learning more about the supporting characters in the game world.
+It's here that you can improve relationships or increase your stats by studying, watching movies, playing video games, training, etc. You can also spend your time listening to the latest gossip or learning more about the supporting characters in the game world.

-The combat system in Persona 5 still revolves around a turn-based system, and you’ll be spending a lot of your time battling inside of palaces.
+The combat system in Persona 5 still revolves around a turn-based system, and you'll be spending a lot of your time battling inside of palaces.
 Each character can use their traditional melee weapons to attack, a ranged weapon to down flying creatures, and summon their Persona.
 Supporting characters are limited to a single Persona, but you can combine and capture multiple creatures and turn them into more powerful Personas.
-Persona attacks are powerful special abilities, that can have either offensive or defensive bonuses.
-In traditional terms, it’s like using magic or spells in other role-playing games.
-These moves cost either a set amount of sp (mana), while some cost varying amounts of health.
-If you exploit an enemy's weakness, you can choose to receive additional money, an item, or transform it into a Persona using a negotiation type system.
+Persona attacks are powerful special abilities that can have either offensive or defensive bonuses.
+In traditional terms, it's like using magic or spells in other role-playing games.
+These moves cost either a set amount of SP (mana), while some cost varying amounts of health.
+If you exploit an enemy's weakness, you can choose to receive additional money, an item, or transform it into a Persona using a negotiation-type system.
 Choosing the right type of response will reward you with a new Persona while picking the wrong one will allow your foe to escape.
-Of course, if you don’t care for any of those options, you can perform an all-out attack.
+Of course, if you don't care for any of those options, you can perform an all-out attack.

 Unlike previous entries in the series, the dungeons in Persona 5 are not procedurally generated.
 Instead, the dungeons will remain the same for all players, but exploring the Metaverse outside of the palaces is randomly generated.
 Some new dimensions have been added to the dungeons, letting you jump on top of objects, allowing you to traverse across railings or enter windows high above the ground floor.
 You can also hide behind furniture and walls, allowing you to ambush roaming enemies.
-Since you are trying to pull off impossible tasks in a heist type fashion, you must not alert the palace guards.
-If you are seen too often, your target will become alerted to your presence, and you’ll have to restart.
+Since you are trying to pull off impossible tasks in a heist-type fashion, you must not alert the palace guards.
+If you are seen too often, your target will become alerted to your presence, and you'll have to restart.

 Simply Put